itamarst/crochet/README.rst

   call_later(30, sys.stdout.write, "30 seconds have passed.\n")

-Some points to notice:
+Decorating the function with ``run_in_reactor`` has two consequences:

-* The code will not run in the calling thread, but rather in the reactor thread.
+* When the function is called, the code will not run in the calling thread, but rather in the reactor thread.
-* The return result from a decorated object is a ``EventualResult``, which will be discussed in the next section.
+* The return result from a decorated function is an ``EventualResult``, which will be discussed in the next section.

 Asynchronous Results
 ^^^^^^^^^^^^^^^^^^^^

-Since the code in the decorated function will be run in a separate thread, it cannot be returned normally.
+Since the code in the decorated function will be run in a separate thread, its return result or raised exception cannot be returned normally.
 Moreover, the code may return a ``Deferred``, which means the result may not be available until that ``Deferred`` fires.
 To deal with that, functions decorated with ``crochet.run_in_reactor`` return a ``crochet.EventualResult`` instance.

 ``EventualResult`` has the following methods: